nadja29c-ase/AI-CS-Chatbot/cs_chatbot_v1.0/README.md

 - Error handling and graceful failure recovery
 - Bilingual conversation capabilities - optimized prompting for high-quality dialogue in German and English

+*Technical Notes:
-*Technical Notes: Website branding uses AI-generated imagery to create a more realistic demo.
-System error messages are maintained in English for code review accessibility.*
+- Website branding uses AI-generated imagery to create a more realistic demo.
+- System error messages are maintained in English for code review accessibility.
+- LLM Hallucinations are welcome within the set propmpt constraints in v1.0 for a more realistic demo *

 ## Technical Stack